Skip to primary navigation Skip to content Skip to footer

 Scuba Diving Masks Need a Good Seal

 I wear a Scubapro Spectra Mini, a mask designed for smaller faces.
-It has soft silicone and ideally seals around my face.
+The soft silicone seals around my face ideally.
 It is worth trying many different masks to see how they compare.
 Some people prefer a silicone skirt from brands such as Aqualung or Tusa.

 Once you find a scuba mask with a good seal that rests comfortably on your face, it is time to pull the strap over the back of your head and adjust it to fit correctly.
 I find that having a neoprene mask strap is necessary for my comfort.
 It prevents the rubber from pulling on my hair!
 We have fantastic Banyan Tree Divers mask straps available for $10.
 So worth it!
 Contact us if you are interested in receiving an order in the mail.